 Mr. Woody currently serves as Chairman of the Audit Committee for the City of Atlanta.
-He is also a director and the Chairman of the Audit Committee of the Metropolitan Atlanta Chapter of the American Red Cross.
-Mr. Woody is a member of the Board of Directors of the Metropolitan Atlanta Chapter of the American Heart Association.
-He is also a director of Coast Dental Services, Inc. and American HomePatient, Inc., which are both public companies.
+He is also a director and the former Chairman of the Audit Committee of the Metropolitan Atlanta Chapter of the American Red Cross.
+Mr. Woody is a former member of the Board of Directors for the Metropolitan Atlanta Chapter of the American Heart Association.
+He has served as a director of American HomePatient, Inc. since 2003, and is also a director of GoldKist, Inc. Both are public companies.
 In addition he is trustee and chairman of the Finance Committee for the Georgia State University Foundation.
 Mr. Woody previously served a three-year term as Chairman of the Board of Trustees of the Georgia Center for the Visually Impaired.